 Throughout the pandemic our practitioners have all contributed educational and informative videos to our Immune Series on YouTube.
 We share information on how the immune system works, the best foods to eat, foods to avoid, how stress impacts your immune system and more.
 This is a really useful resource for anyone who would like to learn more about what you can do.

-The amount that our lives and those of our loved ones are affected by this magnitude is concerning, especially considering the extreme response worldwide.
+The impact of the pandemic on our lives and lives of our loved ones is concerning, especially considering the extreme response worldwide.